 What other types of insurance might my small business need?

-Workers’ compensation insurance provides medical, disability, survivor, burial, and rehabilitation benefits to employees who experience illness, injury, or death due to a work-related incident.
+Workers’ compensation insurance helps provide medical, disability, survivor, burial, and rehabilitation benefits to employees who experience illness, injury, or death due to a work-related incident.
 In nearly all states, and with few exceptions, businesses are required by law to carry workers’ compensation insurance.
 Get a workers’ comp quote in 3 minutes.